 Thankfully, modern leaders and their event organizers can rely on technology to help plan, promote and execute their meetings or events—ultimately maximizing their effectiveness.
-Here are some tools that can turn meetings from snooze-fests into unforgettable even.
+Here are some tools that can turn meetings from snooze-fests into memorable experiences.

 1. Social Media

-Social media isn’t just a great promotional channel for public events; it can also make routine meetings more memorable and help planners create a better experience each time.
-IMEX America, for instance, opened with a Facebook Live tour of the show floor, allowing virtual attendees to immerse themselves in the event, even though they weren’t physically present.
+Social media isn’t just a great promotional channel for public events; it can also make routine meetings more memorable and help event management planners create a better experience each time.
+IMEX America, for instance, opened with a Facebook Live tour of the show floor, allowing virtual event attendees to immerse themselves in the brand experience, even though they weren’t physically present.

-By making a meeting interactive and shareable, you help it stick in attendees’ minds.
+By making a meeting interactive and shareable, you help it stick in attendees’ minds and create an emotional connection.
 Thus, what goes on in a meeting doesn’t fade away as soon as people leave the conference room.
 This is just the tip of the iceberg, though.
-Social media can be used to capture feedback about the meeting or interact with speakers and planners in real time.
+Social media can be used to capture feedback about the meeting or interact with speakers and planners in real-time.
 It can also provide better ways to engage attendees as well as opportunities to collaborate and network.
 In this way, every meeting can become a trending topic in the office.

-Companies like Samsung, for example, utilize a variety of screens to create dynamic and engaging experiences at product launches.
-While it’s not totally necessary to make attendees feel like they’re walking on water, the right visual aids can do wonders for keeping them interested.
+Companies like Samsung, for example, utilize a variety of screens to create dynamic, engaging, and unique experiences at product launches to deliver the brand’s message.
+While it’s not totally necessary to make attendees feel like they’re walking on water, the right visual aids can do wonders for keeping them interested during your next event.

-Webcasts allow everyone in the company to join in on a meeting.
-If Marshmello can perform for 10.7 million people inside “Fortnite,” you can bring your remote employees and clients into your meetings.
+Webcasts allow everyone in the company to join in on a meeting when you can’t have an in-person event.
+In a recent experiential marketing event, Marshmello performed for 10.7 million people inside the video game, “Fortnite.”
+If large influencers can hold live events for millions of people, you can bring your remote employees and clients into your meetings.
+Hybrid events can deliver both virtual experiences and live experiences.
 Virtual reality also holds a new way for remote participants to engage.
 Rather than expecting people to have a meeting in one window (while working on three other tasks on their laptops), planners can use VR live streaming to make viewers feel just as present as those actually in the room.

 5. Event Platforms

-Planning a meeting effectively involves monitoring a lot of moving targets—new event platforms, however, can alleviate some of the pain.
-Rather than using a variety of tools, event platforms can streamline the process, creating a one-stop shop for organizing.
+Event planning effectively involves monitoring a lot of moving targets—new event platforms, however, can alleviate some of the pain.
+Rather than using a variety of tools, event platforms can streamline the process, creating a one-stop-shop for organizing event experiences.
 This eliminates some of the roadblocks that can pop up along the way.

-Even the smallest events can gain major points by leveraging the right tech to compress time, boost communication, and provide exceptional experiences.
-Now is the perfect time to bring your meetings into the modern age and turn them into dynamic experiences that your audience will not forget.
+Even the smallest events can gain major points by leveraging the right tech to compress time, boost communication, and provide exceptional immersive experiences.
+Now is the perfect time to bring your meetings into the modern age and turn them into dynamic personalized experiences that your target audience will not forget.

 Originally published on SmartMeetings.